mattCoretex/Machine-Learning-Experimentation/README.md

 # Machine-Learning-Experimentation

-These Bag-of-Words models are trained to classify a restaurant review if it is positive or negative.
+These 3 different Bag-of-Words models are trained to classify a restaurant review if it is positive or negative.